- Home

 Further tests for bowel cancer

-If any of the general tests or tests to find cancer in the bowel show you have bowel cancer, you will have additional tests to see if the cancer has spread to other parts of your body.
-Before any test, ask how much you will have to pay.
+If any of the general tests or tests to find cancer in the bowel show you have bowel cancer, more will be done to see if it has spread to other parts of your body.
+Before you book any test, ask how much it will cost.

 CEA blood test